UO-CS210/06-Boggle/docs/HOWTO.md

     """
 ```

-Although we are solving only the classic version of Boggle for now,
-we want to avoid _magic numbers_ that would make it harder to adapt
+We want to avoid _magic numbers_ that would make it harder to adapt
 our program to other versions in the future.
-Therefor the our
+Therefor our
 function `allowed` should refer to a _symbolic constant_ `MIN_WORD`
 for the minimum allowed length of a Boggle word.
-We will place the
+We will place this
-definition of `MIN_WORD` near the beginning of the program file,
-just after the `import`s.
+in `config.py` along with other constants that define a particular
+version of Boggle.

 ```python
 # Boggle rules
 MIN_WORD = 3   # A word must be at least 3 characters to count
 ```

+Aside:  You may note that some `doctest` test cases
+are still dependent on
+the settings in `config.py`.
+In a subsequent academic term we will
+adopt a different unit testing framework that is more flexible in
+this respect.

 To check that a word contains only letters, we can use the string
 method `isalpha`, e.g., `s.isalpha()`.